dwachura/k8s-dev-cluster/README.md

 **Login into admin console**

+Services available through NGINX ingress:
+  - Prometheus: `prometheus.${K8S_DEV_CLUSTER_NAME}.localdev.me` host, on port `80`
+  - Alertmanager: `alertmanager.${K8S_DEV_CLUSTER_NAME}.localdev.me` host, on port `80`
-Grafana is available through NGINX ingress under `grafana.${K8S_DEV_CLUSTER_NAME}.localdev.me` host, on port `80`.
+  - Grafana: `grafana.${K8S_DEV_CLUSTER_NAME}.localdev.me` host, on port `80`

-Administrator credentials are `admin:password`.
+Grafana's administrator credentials: `admin:password`.

 **NOTE:**
-There seems to be some problems with communication between prometheus and some cluster's components (namely etcd and kube-proxy).
-That's probably can be fixed by tweaking some cluster confing (partially done for fixing the same issue for controller manager and scheduler components).
+To mitigate the issues with Prometheus being not able to communicate with k8s components, namely: etcd, kube-proxy, kube-controller-manager and kube-scheduler, they were exposed to all network interfaces (in case of kube-proxy TLS was disabled as well) - see [kind-config.yaml](./config/kind-config.yaml).

 ### [Keycloak](https://www.keycloak.org/)